merenlab/merenlab.org/_posts/anvio/2017-06-07-phylogenomics.md

 <span class="extra-info-header">Special Thanks</span>

-Until very recently, the program `anvi-export-pc-alignments ` did not have a `--concatenate` flag either :) We thank [Ryan Bartelme](https://twitter.com/MicrobialBart){:target="_blank"} for asking for it, and being our beta tester.
+Until very recently, the program{% include PROGRAM name="anvi-get-sequences-for-gene-clusters" %} did not have a `--concatenate` flag either :) We thank [Ryan Bartelme](https://twitter.com/MicrobialBart){:target="_blank"} for asking for it, and being our beta tester.
 </div>